rivie13/GameRecMLProject/README.md

 # Steam Game Recommendation System

-A machine learning project that recommends new Steam games based on your library, playtime, reviews, and wishlist.
+A machine learning project that recommends new Steam games based on your library, playtime, genres/tags, and reviews.
 ## 🎮 Project Overview

 This project analyzes your Steam gaming data to provide personalized game recommendations:
 - **Game Library**: Games you own
 - **Playtime**: Hours spent on each game
-- **Reviews**: Your ratings and reviews
+- **Reviews**: Overall player ratings for each game
-- **Wishlist**: Games you're interested in
+- **Genres/Tags**: Game categories and tags

 ## 📁 Project Structure